angrybacon/doomsday-wiki/src/pages/articles/2018/07/27-doomsday-after-the-probe-ban.md

 There doesn't seem to be a significant difference between how well the 2 lists mulligan.
 Both mulligan fairly well.
 The BW list is slightly faster than the PIF list.
-This is likely due to it having access to Empty the Warrens in Game 1 and not needing threshold for Cabal Rituals.
+This is likely due to it having access to Empty the Warrens in Game 1 and not needing Threshold for Cabal Rituals.

-## Winrate vs Mulligan and die roll
+## Winrate vs. Mulligan and Die Roll

 | Mull   | 7      | 6      | 5      |
 |--------|--------|--------|--------|